purple-dot/purple-dot-react/README.md

   sku="SKU123"
   /* Used if there are multiple instances of the same element on the page */ instanceId="2"
+  /* Show a sold out state instead of hiding the button if there is no
+     presale configured for the product */ fallbackToSoldOut
   /* A callback that fires when the button starts showing */ onLoad={() => {}}
   /* An object or an (async) function returning an object with customer details